-- All FTE Edit Error Reports (fundable/non-fundable) - All state and local FTE reports, such as fundable/non-fundable FTE error reports (edits, validations, exceptions and batch updates) must be kept on file, whether in a binder or file folder, along with any corresponding screen-prints of corrections applied in External/TERMS. - All state and local reported FTE reports are printed and kept in chronological order.
-The exception is the TS7006 FTE-1, due to the size of the file, do not print but save to a pdf file and save to an USB flash drive. - Print and file all final state and local FTE reports, including any unresolved error or edit reports.
+- FTE Edit Error Reports (fundable/non-fundable) - All state and local FTE reports, including all edits, validations, exceptions, and batch updates must be kept on file, whether in a binder or file folder, along with any corresponding screen-prints of corrections applied in External/TERMS. - All state and local reported FTE reports are printed and kept in chronological order.
+The exception is the TS7006 FTE-1, due to the size of the file, do not print but save to a pdf file and save to an USB flash drive. - Print and file all Final Close state and local FTE reports, including any unresolved error or edit reports.

-Teacher Certifications - State Audit (see page 7 for additional information)
+Teacher Certifications - State Audit (see page 8 for additional information)